Skip to main content

 Does Switching Funds Within a ULIP Attract Tax?

 One of the biggest advantages of a ULIP is that switching funds within the policy does not attract tax.
 Unlike mutual funds, where each transaction can have tax consequences, ULIPs allow you to move your money across funds without worrying about immediate tax deductions.
-It is crucial to keep on doing so for the following reasons:
+This tax-free switching feature is useful for the following reasons:

 • It allows you to rebalance your portfolio without incurring capital gains tax.